yyrdl/zco/readme.md

 ### 6.zco.brief

-zco suppose it's possible that all operations will go wrong, so the first return-value always be error,the second one is the exact result returned by you.Error in different place has different meaning,we can deal with them in different way.
+zco suppose it's possible that all operations will go wrong, so the first return-value always be error,the second one is the exact result returned by yourself.Error in different place has different meaning,we can deal with them in different way.
 But sometimes ,we don't want to dealing with error everywhere ,then we use `co.brief`

 Example：